 Linda Steven

-Readers will discover here passionate, iconoclastic commentaries with often corrosive humor from Proust's most subversive pages.
-A tender look always at a Narrator who is not yet vegetarian or ecologist, but never tired of watching and seeing, attacking human passions, all passions and especially our own.
-Publication date: February 1, 2024 Order Press release
+Readers will discover here passionate, iconoclastic commentaries, often tinged with corrosive humor, on Proust's most subversive pages.
+A tender gaze is always cast upon a Narrator who is not yet a vegetarian or an environmentalist, but who never tires of observing and perceiving human passions—all passions, and especially our own.
+Publication date: February 1, 2024.
+Order Press release

-A very strange samurai accompanied by a hilarious yogini wanders through modern Japan.
-At the founding stages of this initiatory journey, which allows us to discover temples as well as kendo halls, haikus washed down with a few good glasses of sake with highly philosophical content are exchanged.
-But the friendly little beetles - all ready here to surpass the master - don't only talk to us about philosophy...
-For lovers of Japanese culture and romantic emotions so typical of our country, this collection of short poems written in a lively style with a wry humor is tailor-made.
-Publication date: June 1, 2023 Order
+A rather peculiar samurai, accompanied by a hilarious yogini, wanders through modern Japan.
+At key stages of this initiatory journey, which takes us from temples to kendo dojos, haiku, accompanied by a few good glasses of sake, are exchanged, each with highly philosophical content.
+But these friendly little beetles—all ready to surpass their master—don't just talk about philosophy… For lovers of Japanese culture and those with a taste for romantic emotions, this collection of short poems, written in a lively style with a touch of wry humor, is tailor-made.
+Publication date: June 1, 2023.
+Order now

-It is high time now to go further, to leave France, Europe, our narrow visions of a dying world and to think of the galaxies.
+It is high time now to go further, to leave France, Europe, our narrow visions of a dying world, and to think about galaxies.
 It is time for the next presidential election to be organized around Padmasambhava.
-We have seen enough of capitalism, conspiracy theory, withdrawal into identity, the decline of democracy, populism, tyrannies, Marx and Mao.
+We have seen enough of capitalism, conspiracy theories, identity politics, the decline of democracies, populism, tyranny, Marx, and Mao.
 Nothing good to be gained from that.
-So a Padmasambhava president who would offer us the immensity of space on an infinite timeline where our consciousnesses would never stop progressing.
+So, a Padmasambhava president who would offer us the immensity of space on an infinite timeline where our consciousness would constantly evolve.
 A beautiful project, isn't it?
-Let's come back down to earth and simply hope that the poems and stories, both scathing and funny, that are scattered throughout this book can open our hearts a little.
-Progress in the direction of this Unknown that compels us.
-Publication date: July 1, 2022 Order
+Let's come back down to earth and simply hope that the poems and stories, both biting and funny, that pepper this work can open our hearts a little.
+Steps forward in the direction of this Unknown that compels us.
+Publication date: July 1, 2022.
+Order now

-Matsumoto Yasuji (Japanese: 松本康次) Studied foreign languages at Sophia University in Tokyo.
-Polyglot.
-He speaks Japanese, English, German, French, and some Chinese.
-Interpreter guide for the Hida region of Japan.
-Practiced martial arts for 20 years, including judo and kendo.
-Studied cello.
-Fishing and forest walking.
+Matsumoto Yasuji studied foreign languages at Sophia University in Tokyo.
+He is a polyglot, speaking Japanese, English, German, French, and some Chinese.
+He works as a tour guide in the Hida region of Japan.
+He has practiced martial arts for 20 years, including judo and kendo.
+He has also studied cello.
+He enjoys fishing and hiking in the forest.